pixelastic/steppe.js/readme.md

 Steppe listens to `focus` and `blur` events on the input to enable or disable itself.

-Once enabled, it listens to the `keypress` events, and calls your custom `find` method.
-This method itself is asynchronous and will call its callback when done with a list of suggestions, which will in turn be displayed.
-Each suggestion will go through the `render` method to turn it into an HTML element.
+Once enabled, it listens to the `keydown` events, and calls your custom `find` method with the current value of the input, and a callback.
+The `find` method is thus asynchronous.
+You just have to call the callback with the list of suggestions to display once you got them.
+All of this suggestions will in turn be passed to the `render` method, and the final output will be rendered in a dropdown list below the input.

 ## Inspiration